Synonyms and other taxonomic changes

 antennae less than half body length

 Key genera based on structure of forelegs.
-See Singing Insects of North America
+See Gryllotalpidae section of Checklist of Crickets North of Mexico

 , and photo

 comparing genera, and the different species of Neoscapteriscus

 In overall appearance, compare these two widespread species:

 Left.
 Northern Mole Cricket (Neocurtilla hexadactyla) has brownish pronotum, which forms a bit of a hood over head, and short wings.

 Right.
 Southern Mole Cricket (Neoscapteriscus borellii) has grayish pronotum (usually with four pale spots), which does not form hood over head, and longer wings.

 fossorial (digging), nocturnal